 Word from the artist

 To me, what makes "Art" is all about feeling.
 Art makes me feel calm, inspired, and happy, whether I'm viewing it or making it.
-Painting and making jewelry have been hobbies of mine for years, but after leaving my role as a Product Manager in the bustle of the tech world, I've come to realize what it is that I enjoy the most across the board: Creating - be that creating art, working on my fantasy novels, or creating an app to help people.
+Painting and making jewelry have been hobbies of mine for years, but after leaving my role as a Product Manager in the bustle of the tech world, I've come to realize what it is that I enjoy the most across the board: Creating - be that creating art, working on my fantasy novels, or software to help people.
 That's the beauty of having such a diverse set of skills, I get to create in so many different ways, and that is what I find most fulfilling.

 I have always loved painting, and oil paint is my medium of choice.
 It offers so much flexibility, and the ability to blend beautiful color right there on the canvas, expressing my mood in the strokes and colors.
 As I began to rediscover my love for painting, I also found its healing abilities (putting aside the fact that most paints are actually toxic, that is!)
 Painting allows me to let go of the world and any worries clouding my mind.
 It gave me a sense of accomplishment every time I finished a piece or discovered a new technique.
 I could lose myself in it, the way I would in a good book.
 It soothes whatever ails me.